 The research undertaken as part of this project is made possible by the significant contributions of growers and their advisers through their support of the GRDC.
 The author would also like to acknowledge the ongoing support for northern pathology capacity by NSW DPI.
 This research would also not have been possible without the support of growers and advisors through submission of cereal stubble samples for testing and provision of background rotation data.

-Useful discussions with Glenn Shepherd (IMAG consulting) around data presentation are also appreciated.
+Useful discussions with Glenn Shepherd (IMAG consulting) around data presentation are also appreciated so if you do not like the graphs blame Glenn.